-Composite decking is a popular option among many homeowners today.
+Composite decking is a popular option among many homeowners today, just like having the best Wi-Fi router.
 Unlike wood decking, it is cheaper, more durable, easier to maintain, and more sustainable.
 Unfortunately, the concept is still new to many homeowners–it is no surprise that many people cannot tell the difference between wood and composite deck boards.

 Composite Decking Selection Considerations